xcp-ng/xcp-ng-org/docs/install.md

 ```
 There is some more [documentation](https://docs.citrix.com/en-us/citrix-hypervisor/install/network-boot.html#create-an-answer-file-for-unattended-pxe-and-uefi-installation) on Citrix's website.
 The answer file, sadly, can't be transmitted by TFTP (its protocol can only be ftp, http, https or file), so I used gist.
-The installation files can come form the iso disk, but don't forget to alter the boot order such that the network is first.
+The installation files can come from the ISO disk, but don't forget to alter the boot order such that the network is first.

 #### Software RAID